cs17btech11049/introduction-to-multiple-linear-regression-R/README.md

 From the output of both 2 tests we can see that the p-value<< 0.05.
 This means we can assume the alternative H1 hypothesis that the variance is not the same for all continents.
 This means that there is evidence to suggest that the variance in employrate is different for each continent.

 - 3.6
+6) Have a think about what sort of conclusions you can draw from these data.
+For example, is it right to conclude that living in Eastern Europe causes people to have a lower chance of finding a job when they graduate?

 ```{r}
 ggplot(anovafact, aes(x = continent, y = incomeperperson)) +
   geom_boxplot(fill = "grey80", colour = "blue") +